Cutpoints of invariant subcontinua of polynomial Julia sets: Rotational fixed points in non-invariant continua

-We use continuum theory to address topological issues concerning periodic cutpoints of the Julia set and its subcontinua.
 Let $f:X\to X$ be a continuous map of a locally compact metric space $(X, d)$ to itself.
 Call an $f$-fixed point $x$ \emph{weakly repelling in the sense of the metric $d$} if, for an open neighborhood $U$ of $x$, the restriction $f|_U$ is a homeomorphism, and $d(f(y), x)>d(y, x)$ for any $y\in U, y\ne x$.
-Now, let $X$ be a topological space, $x\in X$ be a point, and $f:X\to X$ be a continuous map.
+Now, let $X$ be a locally compact topological space, $x\in X$ be a point, and $f:X\to X$ be a continuous map.
 The point $x$ is \emph{weakly repelling} if it is weakly repelling in the sense of some metric on $X$ that induces the given topology.
 The orbit of any point $y\in U, y\ne x$ escapes any compact subset of $U$.
 Indeed, otherwise the sequence of distances $d(x,f^n(y))$ is increasing and bounded for some $y\ne x$.
 This implies that for any limit point $z$ of the orbit of $y$ we have, by continuity, $d(x,z)=d(x, f(z))$, a contradiction.
 Let us call this property the \emph{escaping property at $x$} (in $U$).
 Thus, there are no fixed points of $f$ in $U$ except for $x$.